Pioneers of IVF believed they were mocking God, not 'doing God's work'

 This summer, the Wisconsin Supreme Court struck down an 1849 law protecting preborn children from abortion.

-President Trump's so-called "Big Beautiful Bill" was signed into law earlier this year, banning federal Medicaid funding for abortion facilities, including Planned Parenthood, for one year.
+President Trump's so-called "Big Beautiful Bill" was signed into law earlier this year, banning federal Medicaid funding for certain abortion entities, including Planned Parenthood, for one year.

 Planned Parenthood in Wisconsin has announced it will temporarily stop committing abortions in response to defunding.